Cambridge Centre for Health Services Research (CCHSR)

 Alongside its research outputs, CCHSR also runs a series of annual lectures discussing topical subjects and questions around health services.
-Learn more about this year’s CCHSR lecture.
+Learn more about last year’s CCHSR lecture.

 Since its inception in 2009, CCHSR has produced a number of high-quality, externally funded research and evaluation studies concerning the organisation and delivery of healthcare.
 These have included: